Fruits of the noble path: The ordinary person

-An ordinary person who has not attained any of the four stages of awakening are called by the Pali term puthujjana or the Sanskrit: (i.e. pritha: without, and jñana: knowledge).
-These are unenlightened commoners or "worldly" people trapped in the endless cycling of in which one will continue to be reborn into many different lives.
+An ordinary person who has not attained any of the four stages of awakening are called by the Pali term puthujjana or the Sanskrit (पृथ, pṛthak, plus जन, jana, person).
+These are unenlightened commoners or "worldly" people trapped in the endless cycling of in which the unenlightened will continue to be reborn into many different lives.

 The doctrinal definition of an ordinary worldly person is any person with worldly desires and aspirations that is still bound by the ten fetters (saṃyojana).
 Thus, a common worldly person can be a non-buddhist layperson or sage, a buddhist lay follower (an upāsaka), or a monk that has not attained any stage of awakening.
 In contrast to them, a noble person (ārya-pudgala) has ended at least some of the fetters.
 Regarding the Sarvastivada and Mahayana scheme of the five paths (pañca-mārga), the term pṛthagjana refers to anyone who has not yet reached the third path, called the ‘path of seeing’ (darśana-mārga).

 The four stages of attainment

-The Sangha of the Tathagata's disciples (Ariya Sangha) can be described as including four or eight kinds of individuals.
-There are four [groups of noble disciples] when path and fruit are taken as pairs, and eight groups of individuals, when each path and fruit are taken separately: